 The Traffic Court at Liberty University was created at the request of Liberty University students through the Student Government Association.
 The Traffic Court is not a separate entity from SGA’s Student Court, but is positioned within the Student Court.
-The Traffic Court is typically composed of three Justices from the Student Court, but may include more on a given appeal date.
 The Traffic Court’s purpose is to be a mediator between the Liberty University Police Department (LUPD) and the appealing student.
 The Traffic Court is a neutral party.
 The appeals process is to be used by a student who believes him or herself to be unjustly cited by LUPD.
 The Traffic Court may uphold, remove, or modify sanctions issued by LUPD officers.

 Because of the high volume of appeals, not every appeal will be heard in person.
 However, each appeal will be considered by at least three Justices of the Traffic Court.